Active Learning Strategies to Improve Student Engagement in Medical Education

 Implementation of e-learning

-The utilization of polling is an efficient way to introduce active learning into a more traditional direct instruction format.
+Polling is an efficient way to introduce active learning into a more traditional direct instruction format.
 Students can be polled during a pause in a video or an in-person lecture, or instructors can use clickers or online surveys to engage students in active ways.

-Students can work online individually or engage in cooperative learning by using active learning partners or groups, such as in a team assignment, to elaborate on a sequence reconstruction (e.g., the steps of prescribing the antibiotic of choice for wound infection), generate an addendum to an illness script (e.g., summary of a clinician’s knowledge about a disease), or even reflect on a case study of a patient intake process for COVID-19 hospital admissions through a discussion forum or other collaborative online tool.
+Online, students can work individually or engage in cooperative learning by using active learning partners or groups, such as in a team assignment, to elaborate on a sequence reconstruction (e.g., the steps of prescribing the antibiotic of choice for wound infection), generate an addendum to an illness script (e.g., summary of a clinician’s knowledge about a disease), or even reflect on a case study of a patient intake process for COVID-19 hospital admissions through a discussion forum or other collaborative online tool.

-Platform-based e-learning approaches can also be an avenue to explore in this regard.
-We see an integrative approach augmenting potential and existing implementation models of active learning with technology as the best way to achieve this.
 For example, a platform-based approach would allow for easy assignment of curated contents for students, ensuring that they are able to independently learn a concept.
-Automated generative or elaboration prompts could come up throughout the learning material to support the learning process and integrate active learning techniques without additional effort on the educator’s part.
+Automated generative or elaboration prompts placed throughout the learning material can support the learning process and integrate active learning techniques without additional effort on the educator’s part.
 Automated reminders to reflect on learned content could support implementation of reflective processes in the learner’s academic journey.
 Lastly, the use of a platform-based approach, combined with online video conferencing applications, can help ensure appropriate discussions, reflection processes, and elaborative thinking happen with the educator’s facilitation.

 Recommendations